 At least one of the selections should be sung in English; the other selection can be in English or a foreign language, such as Italian, French, Spanish, German, Portuguese, or Latin.

 Pop music and singing a voice part from a choral work are not preferred for this audition.

 All woodwind players should prepare:

-- Major scales, minor scales, and chromatic scales (2-3 octaves, tongued and slurred)
+- Major and chromatic scales (required), and minor scales (optional) - 2-3 octaves, tongued and slurred

 All clarinet players should prepare:

 - An etude that demonstrates your highest technical level of playing.

 - A solo piece from the standard literature for the instrument that illustrates both technical and musical ability.
 Repertoire Suggestions: Concertino, op.
 26 by Von Weber, Solo de Concours by Rabaud, Solo de Concours by Messager.